-The winding streets and intersecting lanes, built on the medieval grid pattern, retain hundreds of listed buildings and sites of key historic significance and a stroll around quickly reveals its centuries old charm and atmosphere.
+The winding streets and intersecting lanes, built on the medieval grid pattern, retain many listed buildings and sites of key historic significance and a stroll around quickly reveals its centuries old charm and atmosphere.

 Whether you wish to enjoy a drink in one of the ancient taverns, some dating from Elizabethan times, or relax over a meal as large liners and tiny fishing boats pass by, there is something for everyone in Historic Harwich.
 A 17th century wheel crane still stands on Harwich Green and two 18th century lighthouses contain museums.
 A remarkable Napoleonic fort is built into the hill overlooking the town and commands magnificent views over Harwich Harbour and out into the North Sea.

 Home to Christopher Jones, the master of the Mayflower which carried the Pilgrim Fathers to the New World in 1620 and Christopher Newport who founded Jamestown Virginia, Harwich has links with Drake, Nelson and Samuel Pepys who was one of the town’s two MPs, as well as having been visited by Henry VIII, Elizabeth I and Charles II during its 800 year history.

 Only a few minutes away is the seaside resort of Dovercourt Bay which boasts a European Blue Flag beach and is set in a large, sweeping bay offering safe bathing and sailing.